andreedyson/andreedyson/README.md

 **`Developer | Student | Designer`**

 Hello there!
-I'm <span style="color: #be32f5; font-weight: bold;">Andre Edyson</span>, a Junior Front-End Web Developer with a love for creating seamless User Experiences.
-My goal is to create websites that not only look great but work seamlessly and are easy for users to navigate.
-I'm always eager to enhance my skills, embracing challenges, and staying on top of the constantly evolving world of Web Development.
+I'm Andre Edyson, a Front-End Web Developer passionate about crafting smooth user experiences.
+I aim to design websites that are visually appealing, function flawlessly, and are user-friendly.
+I'm continually looking to improve my skills, welcome challenges, and keep up with the ever-changing landscape of Web Development.

 - 🌏 **I am based in Indonesia**
 - 🙋 **I am 20 Years Old**